Monyancha/e-learning/readme.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
 [![Slack Group](http://slack.nekomy.com/badge.svg)](http://slack.nekomy.com)

-The project is currently under development, with continuous changes and some bits and bobs not working.
-Feel free to test it if you like but don't expect it to be production-ready.
-If you are interested in contributing, please [join the #dev channel in the Slack group](http://slack.nekomy.com).

 New project's website (under construction): [https://nekomy.com](https://nekomy.com)

 Old Demo website with content: [https://hypatia-8d923.firebaseapp.com](https://hypatia-8d923.firebaseapp.com) (Sign up with a valid email is required to access some pages)